 You see, chinchillas don’t smell bad and are naturally odorless.
 This doesn’t necessarily mean that they can’t get dirty or don’t need proper hygiene to maintain their beauty and healthy fur coats.

 It’s also important to keep in mind everything that surrounds your chinchilla.
-For me, I have an oversized 3 story cage with plenty of wood shelves to jump on, a ball with the sides popped off and a hay feeder among other things.
+For me, I have an oversized multiple story chinchilla cage with plenty of wood shelves to jump on, a ball with the sides popped off and a hay feeder among other things.

 After a day of not cleaning the cage, hay is all over the place, poop droppings are just about everywhere, and the cage is a mess so to speak.

-Keeping this cage clean can help keep all this extra un-needed material away from your chinchilla’s fur coat which can help to reduce some excessive oils and other dander which may lead to more irritated skin and often more shedding in the process.
+Keeping this cage clean can help keep all this extra un-needed material away from my chinchilla’s fur coat.
+This helps to reduce excessive oils and other dander which may lead to more irritated skin, and often more shedding.

-It’s important that you do notice your chinchilla is clumpier, or the fur seems to be building up with too much dirt, that you take action as quickly as possible.
-I know we touched on the potential of intestinal problems or even death, but sometimes the health concerns can be not as extensive.
+It’s important that you pay attention and notice if your chinchilla’s coat is clumpier, or if the fur seems to be getting too oily.
+When you see this, take action as quickly as possible.

-You can run into issues with severe skin irritation and slowly make your chinchilla more prone to other illnesses that can creep in at any time.
+Leaving excessive oil can lead to issues with severe skin irritation and slowly make your chinchilla more prone to other illnesses that can creep in at any time.

 Once you notice an issue, take care of it as quickly as possible, and you will be just fine.

-They are one of the cleanest and most comfortable pets to take care of, but that doesn’t mean they don’t come with their own set of concerns and things to always be watching and monitoring.
-What’s your experience with your chinchilla shedding?
-How did you fix the problem?
-Be sure to drop a comment below and as always, thanks for reading.
+They are one of the cleanest and best pets to take care of, but that doesn’t mean they don’t come with their own set of concerns and things to always be watching and monitoring.